dlarocque/algorithm-visualizer/README.md

 # AlgorithmVisualizer
 A program for visualizing simple sorting algorithms

-Main method in VisAlgs.java opens a window displaying an unsorted array of integers, with lengths representing the values of each integer in the array.
-The method will then sort the array using one of the three sorting algorithms, (Bubble, Selection, Insertion).

-I would like to add a menu where the user can select which sorting algorithm they would like to see be used to sort using JButtons.
+A Menu containing buttons lets the user select which sorting algorithm they would like to see by clicking the buttons.

-Stats to compare the sorting speeds would be a later addition.
+The current options are bubble, insertion, and selection sort.